Dingoldine/Dingoldine/README.md

 <h1 align="center"> 🚀  Hi, I'm Philip 🚀 </h1>

 I program mainly in Python and Typescript/Javascript.
-I plan to and wan't to get more involved with C++ or Rust.
+I plan to and want to get more involved with C++ or Rust.

 - ☁️ Favorite Cloud [IBM Cloud](https://cloud.ibm.com/) followed by [Linode](https://www.linode.com/)
 - 🧰 Favorite Deployment Platform is RedHat Openshift, powerful and comes with amazing GUI for Developers